marco-travel-companion/marco-legal-docs/privacy-policy.md

 ## 7. Permissions

 a.
 Location Data: Required for map functionality.
-This data is not stored.
+The user's location is stored whenever a query is made.
 You can disable location access in your device settings.

 b.
 Microphone Access: Required for Speech-to-Text feature.
 You can disable this permission in your device settings.